-A disaster recovery operating system is an operating system environment in which disaster recovery runs.
+DR image Data required for temporary disaster recovery operating system environment in which disaster recovery runs.
 It provides Data Protector a basic runtime environment (disk, network, tape, and filesystem access).
 The OS has to be installed and configured before the Data Protector disaster recovery can be performed.
 DR OS not only hosts the Data Protector disaster recovery process but is also a part of the restored system because it replaces its own configuration data with the original configuration data.